bkmearoy/nyan-ScriptCraft-/README.md

 1.Download ScriptCraft

-2. Then cd to the resulting folder.
+2.Then cd to the resulting folder.
 Examples of scripts are in the directory scriptcraft/plugins/drone/contrib where you will see

         castle.js		hangtorch.js		redstonewire.js
         chessboard.js		lcd-clock.js		spawn.js